 After what I told you in 'Nestle and the doctor's office' I'm still figuring out why I should be shocked at the fact that that moronic pedeatrician said that breastmilk does not contain any nutrients when the child has reached the age of two.
 That the only reason my daughter is still nursing, is for pleasure.

 Let's for an instance - just for the fun of it - say we believe this absurd piece of fiction to be true.
-Let's also try to forget that he must tell these fabels to African women who live in unsanitary conditions and who's children are maybe just as ill as my daughter was when I went to see him.
+Let's also try to forget that he must tell these fabels to African women who live in unsanitary conditions and whose children are maybe just as ill as my daughter was when I went to see him.
 Let's also forget that these women are for the most part uneducated and that they truly believe that what an educated doctor tells them holds true (what else would be the point of visiting a doctor and paying all that money for it if he's just a storyteller?).

 I still have some questions however.